How Does A Smoker Grill Work?

 The water pan plays a vital role in maintaining the moisture levels during the smoking process.
 Placed above or under the source of heat, the water pan helps to regulate the temperature inside the smoking chamber.
 As the water in the pan evaporates, it creates a humid environment that prevents the meat from drying out, resulting in juicy and flavorful dishes.

-See also Can I Use A Barbeque Grill In High Altitudes?
+See also Do I Need A Mushroom Grill Basket?

 Vents: control the flow of oxygen